fabschurt/ansible-role-ubuntu-base/README.md

-# Ubuntu Base System (14.04)
+# Ubuntu Base System (16.04)

 [![Travis CI](https://img.shields.io/travis/fabschurt/ansible-role-ubuntu-base.svg)](https://travis-ci.org/fabschurt/ansible-role-ubuntu-base)

-This is a simple 'n' easy Ansible role that can be used to set up a bare Ubuntu base system.
-It's really a bootstrap role, so it's better if it's executed as early as possible in your configuration/provisioning workflow.
+This is a simple ’n’ easy Ansible role that can be used to set up a bare Ubuntu base system.
+It’s really a bootstrap role, so it’s better if it’s executed as early as possible in your configuration/provisioning workflow.

-Full compatibility has been tested on **Ubuntu 14.04**, but I guess it should work fine with later and (not too old) earlier versions too.
+Full compatibility has been tested on **Ubuntu 16.04** only.

-Here's a (non-exhaustive) list of the changes that will be made:
+Here’s a (non-exhaustive) list of the changes that will be made&nbsp;:

 * backports will be disabled in APT
-* by default, user command history won't be dumped to `.bash_history`, which will always be empty
+* by default, user command history won’t be dumped to `.bash_history`, which will always be empty
 * a default `umask` value of `077` will be set for (hopefully) all the existing shell modes
 * Postfix will be configured as *send-only*

-It's recommended that you reboot the target host(s) after applying this role.
+* the target host(s) will be rebooted

 ## Requirements